Master plant: Aloe barbadensis (P.)Mill.

 Already Alexander the Great used the juice of Aloe vera to treat the injuries of his soldiers.
 Nofrete and Cleopatra used an Aloe-paste for skin and beauty care.

 Aloe is gained from the sheet resin and is known for its strongly exhausting effect long ago.
 Contents materials to be mentioned are Aloin, Barbaloin, Isobarbaloin, Anthracen, Anthranol, Chrysophan acid, Cinnamon acid and their ester.

 The Aloe Vera gel is very common and is particularly used in skin care products with moiturizing, healing, anti-inflammatory, germ-and painkilling effects.
 The main active substance activates the immune system, protects the cell membranes and is antibacterial, antiviral and antifungal.

 In addition Aloe Vera contains vitamins, minerals and trace elements, amino acids etc.

 Aloe Vera is used for cosmetic purposes.
-The gel or the juice of the plant are more commonly applied.

 Not intended for consumption!